 ‘I didn’t have time to think about how being married would impact my life and dreams.
 I didn’t even have the chance to talk about it with my parents.
 The ceremony was over before I knew what had happened.’

-Child marriage is common place in Ethiopia, where two in every five girls are married before their 18th birthday and nearly one in five girls is married before the age of 15.
+Child marriage is common in Ethiopia, where two in every five girls are married before their 18th birthday and nearly one in five girls are married before the age of 15.
 In the Amhara region, where Eleni lives, the picture is even bleaker – almost half of all girls are married by the age of 15.

-Early marriage is a deep-rooted tradition in many Ethiopian communities, perpetuated by poverty, a limited chance for education and economic opportunities, and social customs that limit the rights of women and girls.
+Early marriage is a deep rooted tradition in many Ethiopian communities, perpetuated by poverty, a limited chance for education and economic opportunities, and social customs that limit the rights of women and girls.

 ‘I spoke with my parents about the dangers of child marriage, such as getting pregnant before my body was ready to have a baby, and that there was a higher risk of getting HIV from my husband.
 Then I told them how education was the best way for me to help my parents live a better life,’ says Eleni.

 Her mother Asmarech recalls the moment Eleni told her parents she wanted to get a divorce.

 ‘At the beginning it was very difficult for us to understand why she wanted a divorce, but after a long discussion we accepted her wish and permitted her to tell her husband,’ says Asmarech.

 Eleni and her parents then spoke with her husband who agreed to the divorce.
 ‘He was very sad, but understood my dream to return to school,’ says Eleni.